 Travel in comfort

 During your Eurail trip, you can hop on and hop off most local and regional trains.
-If you plan to take a high-speed or night train, you may need to buy a reservation in addition to your Eurail pass.
+If you plan to take a high-speed or night train, you may need to buy a compulsory reservation in addition to your Eurail pass.
 This will depend on the countries you travel in and the type of train you take.
 This reservation guarantees you a seat or sleeping accommodation on the train.

-Advantages of making train seat reservations
+Compulsory train seat reservations

-Making reservations can help make sure you get a comfortable and stress-free journey.
+Most high-speed and night trains require a compulsory reservation.
+These reservations can help make sure you get a comfortable and stress-free journey.
 Here are some of the benefits to making reservations:

 - Be sure of a seat on a busy train, especially during the peak season (May-September and during European school vacations) when trains can get pretty packed.